ostinelli/gin.io/docs/install.md

- generate migration     Create a new SQL migration migrate                Run all SQL migrations that have not been run migrate rollback       Rollback one SQL migration
+ generate migration     Create a new SQL migration migrate                Run all SQL migrations that have not been run migrate rollback       Rollback one SQL migration console                Start a Zebra console

 ```

-If you can see both of these, consider your installation of Zebra a success!
+If you can see this, consider your installation of Zebra a success!

 You can now proceed to [Getting Started](/docs/getting_started.html) to create your first Zebra app.